icebreakerone/stream-data-standards/docs/README.md

 It is currently being defined and developed through the Data Standards Workstream within the Stream Programme.

-The documentation is currently is being discussed at present, and not in a ready to use state.

 For more information on data standards contained in this repository please contact [water@icebreakerone.org](mailto:water@icebreakerone.org).

 ## Contents